jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

  title: "Product files: Alternative form factors and power solutions"
  status: publish
  author: 'Jason Bayton'
- excerpt: "My first in a series of articles that offer a glimpse of what I do day to day.
-Starting with bringing the first ever EDLA-certified ePOS to market"
+ excerpt: "My second in a series of articles that offer a glimpse of what I do day to day.
+This time bringing the first ever EDLA-certified ePOS to market"
  type: post
  tags:
      - Enterprise